formalrajdeo/nodejs/README.md

 # How to run ?

 ```
-## Step 1 : Download repo in your local.
+## Step 1 : Clone or Download the repo in your local.
 ## Step 2 : npm i
 ## Step 3 : node filename.js
 ```